myriadrf/Novena-RF/README.md

 This repository contains the design and manufacturing files for an RF module that adds 300MHz-3.8GHz broadband SDR transmit/receive capability to the [Novena Open Hardware Computing Platform](http://www.kosagi.com/w/index.php?title=Novena_Main_Page), along with RTL sources for interfacing implemented in the Novena FPGA.

-** NOTE: A driver is currently in development, but it is not ready for use.
-Please do not attempt to build this.
-This note will be removed as soon as it is functional — Andrew Back, 11th Feb 2015. **

 ## Contents

 The directory structure for the hardware designs is as follows: